-The applicant is requesting conceptual approval to:
+The applicant is requesting a Certificate of Appropriateness to:

-1. Demolish the structure at 161 E Commerce commonly known as the Sullivan Building, the Alamo Savings Building and the MIC Building..
-The applicant claims that retaining the structure will result in an unreasonable economic hardship on the owner of the property as well as make the property height with 114,767 square feet, the hotel will feature 197 rooms and approximately 7,600 square feet of restaurant and retail space.
+- 1. Demolish the structure at 161 E Commerce commonly known as the Sullivan Building, the Alamo Savings Building and the MIC Building. - 2.
+Construct a new 24 level hotel tower at the corner of E Commerce and N St. Mary's Street that retains the building at 155 E Commerce, commonly known as the Dwyer Building and the Fishmarket Building.
+At approximately 250' in height with 137,927 square feet, the hotel will feature 197 rooms and restaurant and retail space.